rmscode/binary-garden/docs/cloud/microsoft-365/exchange-online/hybrid-deployment.md

 The [Mail Migration Advisor](https://learn.microsoft.com/en-us/exchange/mail-migration-jump) will recommend the best migration path for your organization based on your current mail system.

-The [Exchange Server Deployment Assistant](https://setup.cloud.microsoft/exchange/deployment-assistant) will create a customized checklist with instructions to configure your hybrid deployment.

 The [Remote Connectivity Analyzer](https://testconnectivity.microsoft.com/) is useful for testing the external connectivity of your on-prem Exchange org prior to running the HCW.

 ## Hybrid Configuration Wizard